crazybie/linear_ac/README.md

 ## Goal
 Speed up the memory allocation and improve the garbage collection performance.

+## Possible Usecases
+1. Global memory never needs to be released. (configs, global states)
+2. Massive temporary objects with deterministic lifetime. (protobuf objects send to network)

 ## Compare with pool
 1. More general.
 The linear allocator can allocate different types of objects.
 2. Greatly reduce the GC object scanning overhead.
-Linear allocator is just a few byte arrays.
+Linear allocator is just a few byte, but GC will allways scan pools.
 3. Much simpler and faster on reclaiming memories.
-No need to manually release each object allocated from the linear allocator back, just reset the allocation cursor and everything is done.
+No need to manually release object allocated from the linear allocator back, just reset the allocation cursor and everything is done.

 ## Limitations
-1. Don't assign memories allocated from the build-in allocator to linear allocated objects.
+1. Don't store pointers of objects allocated from the build-in allocator in linear allocated objects.
+(There's a debug flag for checking external pointers)
-2. Don't store the pointers of linear allocated objects after the allocator is released.
+2. Don't store and use the pointers of linear allocated objects after the allocator is released.

-## Possible Usecases
-1. Global memory never needs to be released. (configs, global states)
-2. Temporary objects with deterministic lifetime. (protobuf objects send to network)

-## Usage:
+## Usage

 ```go
 type PbItem struct {